MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-template.md

 Once you complete this article, you can start modifying the new project with your custom code and data.

-This article is part of a collection of articles that show you how to build a chat app using Azure Open AI Service and Azure AI Search.
+This article is part of a collection of articles that show you how to build a chat app using Azure OpenAI Service and Azure AI Search.
 Other articles in the collection include:

 * [.NET](/dotnet/azure/ai/get-started-app-chat-template)
 * [Java](../java/quickstarts/get-started-app-chat-template.md)